How to create a rota

 The Days, Time, Team Rotation and Teams to Rotate options will be pre-populated with the default settings from the underlying Ministry, however you are able to change these at this stage.
 For example, you might be using a single Ministry to add rotas for your morning service and your evening service; in which case you would simply edit the rota Time to reflect the different serving time slot for your other service(s).

 Note that the serving time duration is applied to the entire rota.
 While you can make bespoke rota changes, including adding rota dates and changing the serving start time and end time on a rota date, the serving duration (start time to end time) applies to all dates on the rota.
-So, in the example below (when adding a new rota), the serving time duration is one hour.
+So, in the example below (when adding a new rota), the serving time duration is one and a half hours.
 The overall rota start/end times can be edited after the rota is created and changes made will apply to all dates on your rota.
-However, while you can change the start time for one of your rota dates (by selecting "edit date" on the action cog for a rota date), you cannot change the end time - the end time is derived by adding the rota serving time duration to the date "start time" i.e. one hour in this example.
+However, while you can change the start time for one of your rota dates (by selecting "edit date" on the action cog for a rota date), you cannot change the end time - the end time is derived by adding the rota serving time duration to the date "start time" i.e. one and a half hours in this example.

-Next, if you have more than one team in your ministry and you have selected a Serve 13 or Simple Rotation, you can select which Teams to Rotate - so for example, you might exclude one team entirely; such as your "Reserves Team", leaving the contacts still within the Ministry, but not on a serving rotation on the rota.
+Next, if you have more than one team in your ministry and you have selected a Serve 13 or Simple Rotation, you can select which Teams to Rotate - so for example, you might exclude one team entirely; such as your "Reserves Team" and just rotate the remaining teams.